micanogueira/micanogueira.github.io/content/timeline/Studying_German.md

 Unfortunately, these pandemic times have kept me away from classes.
 I have considered going back to school many times, but it's not the safest method anymore, although it's the most efficient in my point of view.

-Since May, I been studying German online at the Goethe<sup>2</sup> website.
+Since May, I have been studying German online at the Goethe<sup>2</sup> website.

 <br/>
 <br/>